 A sexless marriage

 Tina and Bill* are a married couple in a committed relationship.
-They have been married 22 years, and have not had sex in the past year.
-In fact, they have been in a sexless marriage for over 12 years.
-They have one son in college, and another finishing high school this year.
+They have been married 22 years and have not had sex in the past year.
+They have been in a sexless marriage for over 12 years.
+They have one son in college and another who is finishing high school this year.
 If you met them, you would say they are an attractive, vibrant, middle-aged couple.

-Bill is in IT and runs a large organization.
-Tina runs a health and wellness franchise.
+Bill works in IT and runs a large organization, while Tina runs a health and wellness franchise.
 They stay physically fit, take exotic vacations, and throw lavish dinner parties.
 In many ways, they are the “ideal” couple.

 What is a “sexless marriage?”

-Definitions vary, but highly respected sex therapist Barry McCarthy, states that a sexless marriages is a long term relationships that have sex less than 10 times a year.
+Definitions vary, but highly respected sex therapist Barry McCarthy states that a sexless marriage is a long-term relationships that have sex less than 10 times a year.
 And a high percentage of married couples fit that criterion of being in a sexless marriage.
 Some say as high as 20 percent.

 The politics of wanting and being wanted